LlanAiu/IsaacLab-NBV/README.md

 # install packages
 ./isaaclab.sh --install

-# if any package is missing, you can try:
+# if any package such as open3d is missing, you can try:
 ./isaaclab.sh -p -m pip install [missing package]

 # validate IsaacLab